Rust-Mikrocontroller-Praktikum-2017/raytracer/README.md

 ### Building and Running on your OS

+Running the commands below, will build and run the ray tracer.
+The result will be written to a file called `render.png` in your current working directory.

 ```
 cd desktop && cargo run
 ```

 ### Building for the Stm32f7 Microcontroller

+Run the commands below and [upload the program as described here](https://github.com/embed-rs/stm32f7-discovery/blob/master/README.md).

 ```
 cd stm32f7 && xargo build